AriFordsham/GHCWiki/status/ghc-7.8.4.md

 See [milestone:7.8.4](/trac/ghc/milestone/7.8.4)

-Note however, that not all tickets with a 7.8.3 milestone will be addressed for the final 7.8.4 release.
+Note however, that not all tickets with a 7.8.4 milestone will be addressed for the final 7.8.4 release (if it happens at all).

 ## Tickets marked merge with no milestone